raaidarshad/nabu-core/README.md

 actually: `docker run --rm --name postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_HOST_AUTH_METHOD=trust -p 127.0.0.1:5432:5432/tcp postgres`

 Then run `init_db.py` with the correct credentials for the local PostgreSQL instance.
+(This might not be necessary)

 Next, From the project root directory, run `dagit -f etl/repositories.py` in one terminal, then run `dagster-daemon run` in another.
 Go to `http://127.0.0.1:3000` in your browser.
 Use the UI to turn on schedules